isolver/ECEM13_PyET/source/content/data_processing.rst

     :height: 400px
     :alt: Eye Position Traces in Pixel and Visual Degree Coordinates.

+.. _velocityCalc:

 ******************************************
-2. Velocity and Accelleration Calculation
+Velocity and Acceleration Calculation
 ******************************************

-Velocity and Accelleration are often calculated using eye sample position data for use in eye event parsing algorithms (well, parsers based on velocity thresholds at least ;) ).
+Velocity and Acceleration are often calculated using eye sample position data for use in eye event parsing algorithms (well, parsers based on velocity thresholds at least ;) ).
-Data is converted from pixel to visual degree coordinate space before being passed to the velocity and accelleration algorithms.
+Data is converted from pixel to visual degree coordinate space before being passed to the velocity and acceleration algorithms.

 .. literalinclude:: python_source/data_processing/velocity_accelleration.py
     :language: python